-Madagascar is an island nation located in the South-West Indian Ocean approximately 400km from the east African coast.
-With an area of 590,000km, it is the second largest island country.
-Its population is 26 million people with approximately 80% of the population living in extreme poverty (The World Bank, 2019).
+Madagascar is an island nation located in the South-West Indian Ocean circa 400km from the east African coast.
+With an area of 590,000km, it is the second largest island country with a population of 26 million people and approximately 80% of the population live in extreme poverty (The World Bank, 2019).
 The primary economic activity is agriculture and the main exports are minerals and vanilla.
-Despite their richness in natural resources and being a major tourist destination in Africa, Madagascar remains one of the poorest countries in the world.
+Despite the nation's richness in natural resources and being a major tourist destination in Africa, it remains one of the poorest countries in the world.
 The World Bank predicts that the economy will grow by 5.3% in 2020, this is attributed to an increase in public investment.
 However, there are concerns that Madagascar's overall growth over the medium term or the long-term will continue being hampered by inadequate infrastructure, poor governance, and limited human capital development